davidfekke/fek.io/src/blog/2021-04-14/crockford-constructors.md

 const empObj = createEmployee(params);
 ```

+One of things that is nice about this approach is that we can use JavaScript destructuring to get the specific values from out parameters object.
+In the example above we just put the name of the parameter we need inside of the curly braces, and if that property exists, we can use that in our function body.

-This technique is very handy when you have parameters that may not be required or optional.
+This technique is also very handy when you have parameters that may not be required or optional.
+It also does not matter the order of the parameters.
+We can put our properties in any order when creating our parameters object literal.

 # Summary